 Man taping down a rug

-• Placing Heavy Object on the Rug - Another effective way of flattening a new rug is to place it under heavy objects.
-You can place an accent rug or small-sized area rugs under your mattress and leave it there for some days to remove creases and curls.
-For area rugs in the living room or dining room, placing furniture on the rug edges can also help remove curls and wrinkles.
+• Placing Heavy Objects on the Rug - Another effective way to flatten a new rug is to place it under heavy objects.
+You can place an accent rug or a small-sized area rug under your mattress and leave it there for some days to remove creases and curls.
+For area rugs in the living room or dining room, placing furniture on the rugs' edges can also help remove curls and wrinkles.

 Other Tips on How to Flatten a Rug

-• Let it settle – Spreading and flattening out a rug on the floor for a few days can help to relax the fiber and remove any wrinkle, curl, or crease that may be on the rug.
+• Let it settle – Spreading and flattening out a rug on the floor for a few days can help to relax the fibers and remove wrinkles, curls, or creases that may be on the rug.

-While heat and moisture are the most common ways of removing furniture dents from area rugs, these easy tricks are ideal to rescue stubborn rug from furniture dents:
+While heat and moisture are the most common ways of removing furniture dents from area rugs, these easy tricks are ideal to rescue the stubborn ones from dents:

 • Spray some water on the dented area to moisturize and relax the dented fiber.
 Then, dry the area with a blow-dryer on low to medium heat while fluffing the area with a dry terry towel as it dries.